Are you investing in Search Engine Optimisation gamblers?

-Unfortunately too many business owners invest so much capital into the hands of SEO amateurs with the hope of getting a profitable ROI from their website.
+Unfortunately, too many business owners invest so much capital in the hands of SEO amateurs with the hope of getting a profitable ROI from their website.

-Just because an individual read “SEO for dummies” and visited Google webinars/seminars doesn’t make them a SEO specialist, which is why most people who utilise such services find themselves using the services of a SEO gambler.
+Just because an individual read “SEO for dummies” and visited Google webinars/seminars doesn’t make them an SEO specialist, which is why most people who utilise such services find themselves using the services of an SEO gambler.

 This isn’t only applicable to SEO amateur’s but also to the SEO experts who would rather try to outsmart Google’s algorithm.
 No matter how smart your SEO techniques or strategies are, Google will eventually catch up on those tricks and penalties to your website could be inevitable if done incorrectly.

-The outcome of using a SEO Gambler’s tactics is not limited to:
+The outcome of using an SEO Gambler’s tactics is not limited to

 Forever racing to not get caught

 You know the casino saying ‘the house always wins’, well the same applies to Google.
 This is simply because Google employs thousands of highly intelligent individuals who specialise in many core roles within Google.
 These individuals are undergoing continuous studies at PhD level in respectable higher education institutions such as Harvard, Cambridge, Oxford and other respected institutions around the world.
 Google also invests heavily in innovative technologies with the ultimate goal to maintain a fair playing field for all.